Hepziba97/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R ugo+X - a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed. mkdir -m 751 my_dir - a script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello - a script that changes the group owner to school for the file hello
+Regular files should not be changed. mkdir -m 751 my_dir - a script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello - a script that changes the group owner to school for the file hello chown -hR vincent:staff - a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello - a script that changes the owner and the group owner of _hello to vincent and staff respectively. chown --from=guillaume betty hello - a script that changes the owner of the file hello to betty only if it is owned by the user guillaume. telnet towel.blinkenlights.nl - a script that will play the StarWars IV episode in the terminal.